NikolaiRadke/AI.duino/HELP.md

 ### "Where is the rigth-click context menu from the IDE in the output window?"
 ➡️ The IDE disabled right-click for security reasons.
 Because Copy&Paste is important, AI.duino uses a tricky own workaround menu.

+### "The Quick menu has an unpleasent position.
+Can it be moved?"
+➡️ **No.** Quick menu is a part of IDE/Theia restricted elements.
+AI.duino can have this or nothing.